ObsCure9277/LinkQR/README.md

 ## 🔑 Key Features

-### ✅ Neo-Brutalism Design
-- Bold, minimal, and visually striking interface using only black, white, and blue.

 ### ✅ Instant QR Code Generation
 - Paste any link and get a QR code instantly.

 ### ✅ Downloadable QR Codes
 - Save generated QR codes as PNG images.

+### ✅ Neo-Brutalism Design
+- Bold, minimal, and visually striking interface using only black, white, yellow and blue.

 ### ✅ Responsive Design
 - Works seamlessly on desktop and mobile devices.